What Type of Barcode Do I Need?

 Barcodes Explained (Part 2)

 Whether you are selling toasters, CD's, clothing, newspapers, auto accessories, pharmaceuticals, food, alcohol, or anything else you can think of, you need to put the standard 12-digit UPC-A barcode on your product.

-For those of you who do not live in the U.S. or Canada and want to know the answer to the question, "What type of Barcode do I need?" please see my blog: https://buyabarcode.com/blog/what-is-an-ean-barcode.
-Be sure to check out my future blogs to answer any other questions you may have.
+For those of you who do not live in the U.S. or Canada, or a retailer in Europe and want to know the answer to the question, "What type of Barcode do I need?" take a look at the EAN barcodes format.

 Hope your day is prosperous and Happy Barcoding!